-The Drive Box contains the electronic components that take 110-230 VAC at 50/60 Hz from the boat's generator or shore power and supply current to the flywheel motor according to commands from the Electronic Control Module (ECM).
 The glycol/water mix that cools the Seakeeper is also circulated through a cold plate inside the Drive Box to remove heat from high-power electronic components.

-The Drive Box contains high voltage electronics and the cover should not be removed while the flywheel is spinning except by an authorized technician.
-This high voltage exists even if the flywheel is coasting down and the supply voltage has been shut off.
+The Motor Drive Box contains an electrical hazard and the cover should not be removed while the flywheel is spinning and the DC input voltage is present.
+The electrical hazard exists even if the flywheel is coasting down and the supply voltage has been shut off.
+The flywheel must be at Zero (0) RPM and DC input power disconnected for at least 10 minutes prior to any service work on the motor drive box.